shigehiro-t/IX2025-VPN-config/Router2.md

   ip filter flt-list 30 in

+  ip filter ike-list 1 in

+  ip filter ike2-list 1 in

+  ip filter natt-list 1 in

+  ip filter ipsec-list 1 in

+  ip filter icmp-list 1 in

   no shutdown

-interface FastEthernet0/1.0

-  no ip address

-  shutdown

-interface FastEthernet1/0.0

-  ip address 192.168.255.2/28

-  no shutdown

-interface BRI1/0.0

-  encapsulation ppp

-  no auto-connect

-  no ip address

-  shutdown

-interface FastEthernet0/0.1

-  encapsulation pppoe

-  auto-connect

-  no ip address

-  ip filter udplist 1

-  ip filter

-  shutdown

-interface Loopback0.0

-  no ip address

-interface Null0.0

-  no ip address
+configure